 Choose your Style and Comfort on your Birding Trip in Uganda

-With the above guidelines settled, let us now get personal here; what is your style and comfort.
+With the above guidelines settled, let us now get personal here; Your style and comfort.

 - Your Private Bird Guide

-Uganda’s local bird guides are very knowledgeable and even fluent in several international languages.
 Whether you plan to travel independently or book with a local company a knowledgeable bird guide is very crucial to your birding experience.
-Utilize their vast knowledge about their country, latest local sightings, local site knowledge and local connections to enhance your birding experience.
-Besides, they come from the immediate communities and that income not only improves livelihood of communities but it assures protection of these ecosystems.
-This is sustainability!
+Luckily, Uganda’s local bird guides are very knowledgeable and fluent in several international languages.
+Utilize their vast knowledge about the country/region, latest local sightings, local site knowledge and local connections to enhance your birding experience.
+Besides, hiring them is another way of promoting sustainability in communities that ensures the protection of these fragile ecosystems we visit.

 - Mode of Transport and Accommodation Options

-With most of Uganda connected with excellent road network, trail heads to birding sites sites lie on dirt roads that require strong and study vehicles.
+Traveling to various birding hotspots across Uganda requires an excellent 4X4 vehicle that provide excellent leg-room, has great clearance, and provides window access for easy birding.
+An open roof enhances quality birding while in several savanna parks.
+Although most of Uganda is well connected with excellent road network, trail heads to various birding sites sites lie on dirt roads that require strong and study vehicles.
 Take note that these short dirt roads tend deteriorate in the rain season.
-A 4X4 Landcruiser is a great option that provide excellent leg-room, has great clearance, and provides window access for easy birding.
-An open roof enhances quality birding while in several savanna parks.

-A variety of accommodations suiting one’s comfort and budget lie within and around top birding sites, all our recommendations are bird friendly properties and close to birding trail heads.
+An excellent wide range of accommodations suiting one’s comfort and budget lie within and around all major birding sites and all our recommendations on our tours are bird friendly properties and lie close to birding trail heads.

 - Consider the Price and Don’t break the bank…!!

-Now the last one is, what is the right price?
-This is determined by your style and comfort, tour duration, quality of bird guide, accommodations and mode of transport.
-Take note of cheap packages, they look to good to be true.
+Lastly, what is the right price?
+This is determined by your style and comfort, tour duration, quality of a bird guide, accommodations and mode of transport.
+Take note of cheap packages, they look to good to be true!
 But then, there are exaggerated packages too!

 The right price should be determined by your personal level of comfort and duration.

-- A hat and sun scream for that scorching sun
+- A hat and lots of sun scream for the scorching sun

 - Sunglasses